intoyuniot/IntoYunIot_SHT2x/README.md

 IntoYunIot_SHT2x
 ==================

-the library for the SHT2x sensor
+library for the SHT2x humidity and temperature sensors

-Components Required
----

-Example Usage
----

-Building locally
----

-Useful Links
----